mitbal/pemilu/README.md

 Indonesia President Election 2014: A Machine Learning Approach

 This is an attempt to create handwritten digits dataset by extracting digit sub-image from scanned C1 images and class label that is annotated by using crowdsourcing.
 Furthermore experiment with many machine learning techniques and methods from the said dataset.
+More explanation is on this blogpost (in Indonesian): https://mitbal.wordpress.com/2014/10/10/pemilu-presiden-indonesia-2014-pendekatan-pembelajaran-mesin/

 The important modules are:

-## scrap.py
+### scrap.py
 -----------
 Download the scanned C1 images from KPU (Indonesia election committe) server and crowdsourced annotation from kawalpemilu.org

-## extract.py
+### extract.py
 -------------
 Extract the digit image from the scanned image

-## gui-tk.py
+### gui-tk.py
 ------------
 Graphical user interface to interact by loading a scanned image and extract the vote count using pre-trained model

-## visualize.py
+### visualize.py
 ---------------
 Visualize subset of dataset images